Syracuse, New York: Public works

-Public services such as garbage pickup, street plowing, sewage, and street and traffic maintenance are provided by the Department of Public Works (DPW).
+Public services such as garbage pickup, street plowing, sewage, and street and traffic maintenance are provided by the Department of Public Works.

 Utilities

 The Syracuse water system was one of the few water systems built and operated before federal funding.
 The water system was constructed mainly to support the industries around Syracuse, New York.
 Construction of Syracuse's water system began in 1868.
 The water is brought in on a gravity fed system from Skaneateles Lake, through an unfiltered system, and carried into the city.
 It is noted for having some of the best drinking water in the nation, due to the quality of the lake.

 In 2015, the city experienced an average of at least one water main break per day.
 Between 2005 and 2015, the city suffered 2,000 water main breaks.
 Mayor Stephanie Miner estimated of the cost to fix the city's water infrastructure at $1 billion over a 10–15-year period.
 On February 25, 2015, Miner testified before a joint hearing of the state Assembly Ways and Means Committee and state Senate Finance Committee.
 Miner testified that the 2014 polar vortex contributed to the increase in Syracuse's water main break.

 On March 3, the 100th water main break in Syracuse in 2015 occurred on James Street.
 Early in 2015, Miner lobbied the state for funding to fix the city's aging water system.
 New York Governor Andrew Cuomo declined to help, stating that the city should improve its economy and increase tax revenues, which would enable the city to fund their own water pipe repairs.